abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

       :config:option:`$cfg['Servers'][$i]['table\_coords']` and
       :config:option:`$cfg['Servers'][$i]['pdf\_pages']`

+    This feature can be disabled by setting either of the configurations to ``false``.

     .. seealso:: :ref:`faqpdf`.

 .. _col_com:
 .. config:option:: $cfg['Servers'][$i]['column_info']

-    :type: string
+    :type: string or false
     :default: ``''``

     This part requires a content update!
 Since release 2.3.0 you can store comments to describe each column for each table.
 These will then be shown on the "printview".

     Starting with release 2.5.0, comments are consequently used on the table property pages and table browse view, showing up as tool-tips above the column name (properties page) or embedded within the header of table in browse view.
 They can also be shown in a table dump.
 Please see the relevant configuration directives later on.

     Also new in release 2.5.0 is a MIME- transformation system which is also based on the following table structure.
 See :ref:`transformations` for